 A general form for the emulator of our actual simulator was given in (9).
 For the regressors $g(\cdot)$ we use a constant and linear terms only.
-We consider the residual to comprise additional terms of the general form u(x) = Ah(x) where A is a matrix of unknown coefficients and the components of $h(\cdot)$ are specified functions that are orthogonal to $g(\cdot)$ with respect to a uniform weight function, in this case linear combinations of low-order monomial terms such as $(x_1)^2$, x_1x_2 , and so on, as described in An and Owen (2001).
-We impose a matrix normal distribution on A to simplify the structure of the residual, with the row variance being specified in terms of hyperparameters, and the column variance estimated along with the regression coefficients conditional on the hyperparameters.
-The hyperparameters themselves are fitted by cross-validation.
+We consider the residual to comprise additional terms of the general form u(x) = Ah(x) where A is a matrix of unknown coefficients and the components of $h(\cdot)$ are specified functions that are orthogonal to $g(\cdot)$ with respect to a uniform weight function, in this case linear combinations of low-order monomial terms such as $(x_1)^2$ , $x_1x_2$ , and so on, as described in An and Owen (2001).
+We impose a matrix normal prior on A to simplify the structure of the residual, with the row variance being specified in terms of hyper-parameters, and the column variance estimated along with the regression coefficients conditional on the hyper-parameters.
+The hyper-parameters themselves are fitted by crossvalidation.

 Our approach to emulator construction differs from the more standard approach (e.g., Currin et al., 1991; Kennedy and O'Hagan, 2001), which simplifies the residual by asserting prior stationarity, and for which the hyperparameters control the correlation function of the residual directly, rather than implicitly.
-Our approach ensures that, for an orthogonal design, there is no correlation between our updated uncertainty for the regression coefficients \mathcal{C} and our updated uncertainty about the residual u(x).
-This is an important consideration in reified modelling, where each has a different role to play.
+For our reified analysis we want to link across simulators by linking coefficients on similar regression terms in the emulators.
+Because of the important role of these regression terms in our approach, it is prudent to ensure that the emulator residuals are orthogonal to the regressors (Stein, 1989), but stationary residuals do not have this property.
 Our approach also makes possible a more detailed treatment of the residual functions across emulators, for example by linking up coefficients in the residual coefficient matrices, A, A' and so on; in our illustration, however, we simply treat the residuals in terms of their mean and variance functions.
-The strengths of the linear fits in most components (see Table 2) suggest that alternative approaches to emulating our simulator are unlikely to reach substantially different conclusions.